-CI - Quicksilver is the catalog for the John Spoor Broome (JSB) Library.
+CI - Libary Catalog is the catalog for the John Spoor Broome (JSB) Library.
 You will search Quicksilver to locate books, electronic books, DVDs, CDs and other items owned by the JSB Library.
 Articles and journals can be found under the "Journal Articles" tab above.

 Offering access to thousands of e-books from trustworthy, academic publishers, this database provides authoritative information across the disciplines, including Language and Literature.
 Ebrary books can be downloaded to personal computers or devices (except Kindle) after creating a personal account and signing in.
 They may also be saved in PDF.

 CSU Union is the library catalog for the libraries located at all 23 California State Universities.
 You can search for items and request that they be sent to the John Spoor Broome Library by clicking on the "JSBLink" icon.
 You will be notified via e-mail once your item is available to pick up.